mvolkmann/blog/src/rust.md

 performance, concurrency, memory management.

 There are two kinds of strings in Rust.
-The language defines the "string slice" type `str` and the standard library defines the `String` type.
+The language defines the "string slice" type `&str` and the standard library defines the `String` type.
-A `str` value has a fixed length (with some exceptions) and can be stored on the stack or in the heap.
+A `&str` value has a fixed length and its data can be stored on the stack or in the heap.
+Variables of this type hold a reference to the data wherever it lives.
 A `String` value has a variable length and is stored in the heap.

 Literal strings (zero or more characters) are surrounded by double quotes